Characterization and recognition of proper tagged probe interval graphs: Recognition algorithm

-\subsection{Step I: The graph $G_P$ is a connected reduced proper interval graph}
+\subsection{CASE I: The graph $G_P$ is a connected reduced proper interval graph}

-By Lemma~\ref{obsseq}, there is a unique (upto reversal) canonical ordering of the vertices of $G_P$.
+By Lemma~\ref{obsseq}, there is a unique (up to reversal) canonical ordering of the vertices of $G_P$.
 By Theorem~\ref{main}, we know that the graph $G$ is PTPIG if and only if the following condition is satisfied:

-\textbf{Condition (A1):} For all $1\leq j \leq q$, there is a substring in $\s_{G_P}$ where only the neighbors of $w_j$ appear and all the neighbors of $w_j$ appears at least once.
+\textbf{Condition (A1):} For all $1\leq j \leq q$, there is a substring in $\s_{G_P}$ where only the neighbors of $w_j$ appear and all the neighbors of $w_j$ appear at least once.